ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 And finally, will our backup work when needed or will it fail?

-Wal-g, the successor of Wal-e, is the most complete and lightweight solution to provide both incremental (trought archive command) and full backup support.
+Wal-g, the successor of Wal-e, is the most complete and lightweight solution to provide both incremental (trough archive command) and full backup support.
 Also, it provides out of the box features that allow store backup in a persistent volume (using a storage class that supports `ReadWriteMany` access mode) or a cloud storage between AWS S3, Google Cloud Storage or Azure Blob Storage.
 It also allow configure aspects like bandwidth or disk usage rate.

 ## Log

-We want to sotre our logs distributed across all our containers in a central location and be able to analyze them when needed.
+We want to store our logs distributed across all our containers in a central location and be able to analyze them when needed.
 It does not exists a good solution for that so you have to build one.
 Exists [fluentd](https://www.fluentd.org/) and [Loki](https://grafana.com/oss/loki/), this last does not work very well with Postgres.
 An alternative is to store all the logs in Postgres using [Timescale](https://github.com/timescale/timescaledb).